lwjohnst86/nefa-code/doc/manuscript.md

 The average age of the participants was 50.2 years (9.8 SD) and the average BMI was
 31.1 (6.4 SD).
 Most of the
-subset of the cohort, 308 (64.8%), had a family history of diabetes.
+participants, 308 (64.8%), had a family history of diabetes.
-The primary outcome variables had a significant median decline between 14% to 27% (p<0.001) over the 6 years in this analysis of the PROMISE cohort (n=367-470).
+The primary outcome variables showed a significant median decline between 14% to 27% (p<0.001) over the 6 years in this analysis of the PROMISE cohort.
 Consistent with this decline, there were 42 (9%) participants who developed diabetes while 96 (20%) participants either converted to or maintained IFG or IGT status over the 6 years.